 “But how do we change our business curricula?”
 Dr. Prastacos said.
 “Is Python teaching enough, or do we need to think longer term, when humans and machines will be working together?
 How can we develop the mindset needed for the digital era?
-How do we harness their intuition, their judgement, their critical thinking?
+How do we harness their intuition, their judgment, their critical thinking?
 What about governance issues when it comes to all these IT and data resources?
 And how do the skills needed vary by discipline?”

 These are questions students want answers to, also, said Dr. Richard Skinner, director of digital innovation at Bauer College of Business, at the University of Houston, and a participant in the MaCuDE initiative.

 “When students ask me about technical skills, what they really want to know is what we, as a business school, are doing to ensure the courses we teach now effectively prepare them for the future,” he said.
 “I am certain that participating in this experience will have an overwhelmingly positive impact on all of business schools involved.”

 For Dr. Clemons of Wharton, another participant in MaCuDE, teaching students to rethink their relationship with technology is central to this effort.

 “Asking today’s students about technology is like asking fish about water,” he said.
 “Technology has always been in their lives, and mostly they do not think about it.
 There has never been a generation more comfortable with using technology — but this generation is uniquely unprepared to think about the risks that technology creates to them and their societies, or the opportunities it creates for them and their companies.”